 Step 3.
 Now switch to the Toolbox column.
 There choose the Split feature.

 Double-click on it and we will go into another page with more features.
 Firstly, choose which part of this video you would like to split, by moving the green knobs, or setting the start time and end time.
 Secondly, choose the way how you slice the video.
-There are two options, ie. Split video averagely into X segments, where X refers to how many parts you plan to split and Split video every X seconds, where X means how long each segment would be.
+There are two options:

-For example, if you want to split a video into two parts, then you can just select the Split video averagely into X segments and set the X to 2; while, if you want to break up a video into multiple parts and each part is only with 1 minute long, you can simply choose the Split video every X seconds and change the X to 60, and you can split a video into multiple 1-minute parts now.
+For example, if you want to split a video into 10 parts, then you can just select the option Split video averagely into 10 segments by setting the number to 10; If you want each part to be 1 minute long, you can simply choose the Split video every X seconds and change the X to 60.

 After all things above are done, just click the Done button.